Roag (2011 TV series)

 Roag is a Pakistani television drama series produced by Babar Javed and Asif Raza Mir under the banner of A&B Entertainment.
 It was directed by Javed, and was written by Faiza Iftikhar, whose novel of the same name it was based on.
 It premiered on ARY Digital on 16 April 2011.

 It revolves around the struggle of a family who suffers a lot as one of the children was abused sexually.
 It features Faysal Qureshi, Sumbal Iqbal, Asif Raza Mir, Mohib Mirza, Yamina Peerzada, and Shagufta Ejaz.
 It ended on 27 August 2011 with a total of 20 episodes.

 Plot

 The plot follows the story of a house where parental neglect leads to the abuse of a child of the house.
-The series talks about the aftermaths and consequences of the this trauma that the child suffers her entire life until she reaches adolescence.
+The series talks about the aftermaths and consequences of this trauma that the child suffers her entire life until she reaches adolescence.